-As of the date of this Quarterly Report on Form 10-Q, there have been no material changes to the risk factors disclosed in our final prospectus filed with the SEC on March 3, 2021, except for the below risk factor.
+As of the date of this Quarterly Report on Form 10-Q, there have been no material changes to the risk factors disclosed in our final prospectus filed with the SEC on March 3, 2021, and the Company's quarterly report on Form 10-Q for the quarter ended June 30, 2021 as filed with the SEC on August 13, 2021.
+Risks associated with the Merger are more fully discussed in the Form S-4 filed with the SEC on November 3, 2021.
 We may disclose changes to such factors or disclose additional factors from time to time in our future filings with the SEC.